Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 ### Dagger.
 Scopes

 Scope determines the lifetime of a variable.
-If we do not specify any Scope annotation, the Component will create a new instance every time the dependency is injected, whereas if we do specify a Scope Component can retain the instance for future use.
+If we do not specify any Scope annotation, the Component will create a new instance every time the dependency is injected, whereas if we do specify a Scope, Component can retain the instance for future use.

 The scope is defined with a given name, where the name could be any name e.g. @Singleton, @ActivityScope, @FragmentScope, @WhateverScope.